 Recently, I became interested in videography since my DSLR does video.
 I wanted to learn how to make great videos, so I learned from reading books, online and talking to people about the craft.
 Eventually, I wanted to shoot a few videos for a website I have and found someone I know that was an expert in the skill I needed, so I asked and he agreed to spend a couple of hours with me shooting the video.
 Well it didn’t turn out that well, but I learned a lot from the experience.
 In this instance, I felt I owed this person for his time since I was benefitting and I guess I still owe him lunch.

 A couple of months later, another opportunity popped up to shoot more videos.
 I wanted to learn and improve my skills, so I agreed to shoot the videos for free.
 This turned into a 5 month gig shooting a few videos a week for FREE.
 I didn’t mind it for a while, I was getting some good exposure and learning, so I felt it was an investment.
 Soon I started to resent shooting the videos without any compensation.
 This was absolutely my fault for not stopping or asking for money.
 This person is someone I consider a friend, so I really didn’t want much, anything would have been okay, say $50 a video, which is a steal.
-Of course, I also would have thought this person would have offered something in return, but again, I take responsibility.
+Again, I take responsibility.
 Lesson learned.

-Recently, I was asked to be a second shooter that involved travel by the friend I had been shooting the videos.
+Recently, I was asked to be a second shooter that involved travel for a friend.
 I thought it would be fun to get away to a warmer climate so I agreed if he paid my expenses.
 Again, I perpetuated the issue of non-payment for my time.
 I ended up staying in a bunk bed in a closet, but the weather was nice and I continued to learn.

 That’s my story and my lesson.
 Will I shoot for free moving forward?
 No!
 Absolutely not, even if it’s for just a minimum amount of money.
 Should you ever shoot for free?
 Sure, I think there are cases where it’s justified, for example, if you’re building a portfolio or shooting for family, but set limits and it’s better to charge something rather than nothing.
 When you charge nothing the person you’re shooting for doesn’t value your work, plus it hurts the photography and videography industry.